arantir123/DDT_triple_prediction/README.md

 How to use it:

-1. __Unfold the file ./DDT_triple_prediction/DDT/data/Cross_validation_split.rar, to obtain the required model input for each fold.__
+__1. Unfold the file ./DDT_triple_prediction/DDT/data/Cross_validation_split.rar, to obtain the required model input for each fold.__
-2. __Use the instruction of each .py file to execute different variants described in the manuscript on each fold:__
+__2. Use the instruction of each .py file to execute different variants described in the manuscript on each fold:__
   * __Eucli_ECFP6_seqsimilarity.py:__ for Euclidean based variants using domain knowledge.
   * __Eucli_noECFP6_noseqsimilarity.py:__ for Euclidean based variants without using domain knowledge.
   * __Eucli_visualization:__ visualize the spatial layout of target embeddings under given drug and disease based on Euclidean KGC methods.